You can find the settings and cache files from the swift File menu

 - Each installation of swift has its own data data.
 So you can run as many swift installations as you like.
 If you look at the directory screenshot, you can see that there is one swift data directory as per swift installation.

 - If you want to temp. reset to default settings, you can just rename the directory to a new name ..._MSVC2017_64bit2-Debug%2Fout%2Fdebug%2Fbin.bak, note the .bak at the end.
 With the next start swift creates a new directory with default settings/data.
 By renaming the bak file as it was, you will get the settings/data back.

 - swift versions are distinguished by their corresponding install directory.
 So if you override an existing installation (same directory), it will use the same data.
 If you install to another place, it will use another data directory.

 - If you need to copy data among multiple swift installations you can use the wizard, see Installing a new version in parallel and copy swift data from other versions

-- See also: Find swift log files and crashdump files
+- See also: Find swift log files, crashdump files, interpolation log. files

 - To reset the screen size, see also Reset the screen size

 Under Windows swift windows geometry data are stored in the registry, see also Reset the screen size.

 On other OS you can find the corresponding data here: https://doc.qt.io/qt-5/qsettings.html#platform-specific-notes